Coup fears in Burkina Faso as blast erupts near presidential palace

 Soldiers have taken up positions along the presidency’s avenue and blocked access to government buildings and national television, which was off-air on Friday.

+Military vehicles were spotted along several streets that remained deserted as residents stayed indoors.

-There has not yet been any official confirmation.
+There has not yet been any official confirmation of a coup.

-The events in Ouagadougou bore the hallmarks of other power grabs that have swept across West and Central Africa over the past two years.
-Burkina Faso is a landlocked country in the west of the continent.
+Even so, the events in Ouagadougou bore the hallmarks of other power grabs that have swept across west and central Africa over the past two years.

+They follow protests against the military that have erupted in cities across the country this week.

-The gunfire and mobilisiation of soldiers on the streets comes just nine months after a military junta seized control in a coup and put Colonel Paul-Henri Sandaogo Damiba in charge.
+The gunfire and mobilisiation of soldiers in the capital on Friday comes just nine months after a military junta seized control in a coup and put Colonel Paul-Henri Sandaogo Damiba in charge.

+The president has just returned back to Burkina Faso from a trip to the United Nations General Assembly.

-The takeover in January was largely celebrated by civilians fed up with the former president Roch Kabore’s civilian government that was unable to rein in Islamist militants who have killed thousands of civilians in recent years and taken over large parts of the north and east.
+His takeover in January was largely celebrated by civilians fed up with the former president – who was democratically elected – and a civilian government that was unable to rein in Islamist militants who have killed thousands of civilians in recent years and taken over large parts of the north and east.

+However, Mr Damiba – who vowed to restore security – has faced mounting criticism over unabated attacks by Islamic extremists since taking control.

+Just this week, 11 were killed and 50 civilians missing following an attack on a convoy taking supplies to a northern town.

 Register for free to continue reading